 It is indisputable that AI plays a very critical role in the future of manufacturing engineering.
 Recently, research conducted by Forbes Insight on AI shows that 44% of the respondents from automotive and manufacturing industries believe AI holds the key to the success of manufacturing in the next 10 years.
 Today, human and robot synchronization yield magnificent discoveries because of the adoption of manufacturing practices and information technology).
 Here are 4 innovations AI brings to manufacturing engineering operations.

 1. Collaborative Manufacturing

 The manufacturing industry is getting a makeover courtesy of AI and machine learning.
-Research conducted by the World Economic Forum shows that the collaboration of AI, advanced robots, IoT (internet of things), and additive manufacturing will inaugurate the fourth industrial revolution.
+Research conducted by the World Economic Forum shows that the collaboration of AI, advanced robotics, IoT (internet of things), and additive manufacturing will inaugurate the fourth industrial revolution.
 With the adoption of AI initiatives in manufacturing intensive industries, companies are expecting to keep inventory lean, increase revenue, and reduce operating expenses.
 Manufacturers that have adopted AI and machine learning reduce equipment downtime, detect production flaws, increase their supply chain, and abbreviate design times.

 Use of IoT and smart sensors is also impactful in the manufacturing industry.
 IoT can trace and examine production quotas, and sum the control panels for supervisory purposes.
 Aggregating IoT with augmented reality and virtual reality to analyze customer feedback provides meaningful insight that assists towards valuable innovation generation.